 So, how exactly do the two filter media compare?

 Having been a prominent supplier of wire mesh filters for over 150 years, W.S.
 Tyler strives to ensure your filter system runs as efficiently as possible.

 - The benefits of a wire mesh filter

 - The drawbacks of a wire mesh filter

 - The benefits of a perforated plate filter

 - The drawbacks of a perforated plate filter

-Mesh filters are an assortment of metallic wires that undergo a centuries-old weaving process to form a filter media that features rigid pore openings that deliver accurate filtration.
-As it is a pliable material, wire mesh filters can be shaped and formed to accommodate a wide range of filtration applications.
+Wire mesh filters are an assortment of metallic wires that undergo a centuries-old weaving process to form a filter media that features rigid, precise pore openings.
+As it is a pliable material, wire mesh filter cloth can be shaped and formed to accommodate a wide range of filtration applications.